Dr Voyageur - Budget Travel Tips Home Page

 - Vancouver to Jasper National Park via Kamloops:

-This is also a very scenic Greyhound Canada trip through the Canadian Rockies, but in my opinion not as scenic as the Banff route to Vancouver.
+This is also a very scenic Greyhound Canada trip through the Canadian Rockies, but in Dr. V's opinion not nearly as scenic as the Banff route to Vancouver.

 - High Road through Rocky Mountain National Park:

-Gray Line of Denver offers a fabulous full day trip to Rocky Mountain National Park from Denver from late May (if the snow has been removed) until snow closes its main road usually in September or October.
+In Denver you can book a fabulous full day trip to Rocky Mountain National Park from Denver from late May (if the snow has been removed) until snow closes its main road usually in September or October.
 It usually takes until near the Memorial Day weekend for the deep snow to be cleared from the alpine highway that transits the park.

-This is one of the few routes in the U.S. that ascends above the tree line.
+Be sure that your tour includes the Trail Ridge Highway.
+This is one of the few bus routes in the U.S. that ascend above the tree line.

 This highway reaches so high that you actually look down on many peaks of the Rocky Mountain range.
 Snow packs line the roadway even in late Summer, and wildlife sightings are frequent.